johnSmithPl/analytics_engineer_proj/README.md

 ## Scalability and performance

 ### As implemented:
 The data model leverages incremental models in the intermediate layer (e.g., fct_transactions).
 Each dbt run processes only new or changed rows and avoids full-table scans.
-In the datamart layer, models use efficient SQL patterns, like CTEs with early filtering, pre-aggregation before joins, and only necessary columns to minimize data movement and keep queries performant on growing datasets.
+In the datamart layer, models use efficient SQL patterns, like CTEs with early filtering, pre-aggregation before joins, and only necessary columns to minimize data movement and keep queries performant as datasets grow.

 ### Future considerations:
 For the production setup, this could be improved further.
-However, it would heavily depend on database/warehouse technology.
-For PostgreSQL (as used here), this would involve indexing strategies on frequently queried columns, partitioning large tables (e.g., fct_transactions), etc. For analytical databases like Snowflake, big benefit would be columnar storage by desing.
+However, it would heavily depend on the database/warehouse technology.
+For PostgreSQL (as used here), this would involve indexing strategies on frequently queried columns, partitioning large tables (e.g., fct_transactions), etc. For analytical databases like Snowflake, a big benefit would be columnar storage by design.
 However, it could also mean manually defining clustering keys or relying on automatic clustering and micropartitioning.
 Solutions like materialized views, etc., could also be considered.

-On the other hand, extremely beneficial could be well-designed orchestration with tools like Airflow.
+On the other hand, a well-designed orchestration with tools like Airflow could be extremely beneficial.

 ## Time constraints improvements
-The project, within given time constraints, addreses main needs, however it can be improved in many aspects.
-Amongst them, some ideas for further improvemetns are:
+The project, within the given time constraints, addresses the main needs; however, it can be improved in many aspects.
+Among them, some ideas for further improvements are:
-- documentation improvements - usage of dbt docs, column level descriptions in schema.yml
+- documentation improvements - usage of dbt docs, column-level descriptions in schema.yml
-- data quality tests on each layer with more advanced test eg. using great expectations framework
+- data quality tests on each layer with more advanced tests, e.g., using the Great Expectations framework
-- dbt-freshness tests
+- dbt freshness tests
 - historical records strategy (slowly changing dimensions)
 - adding CI/CD
-- separate enironments
+- separate environments
-- introduction of data catalog with data stewards
+- introduction of a data catalog with data stewards
 - generation of surrogate keys
 - etc ...